20 white kitchen designs

 14. Turn negative into a positive

-Work with negative space not against it.
+Any good white kitchen ideas need to work with negative space, not against it.
 While you may be tempted to fill empty spaces, leave parts of your walls bare and breathing space between furniture and decorative items for a room that feels edited and curated.

 15. Colour is outdated